-The length of term for teacher members of the PPC shall be 5 years.
+The length of term for teacher members of the PPC shall be three (3) years.
 Terms of teacher members shall be staggered so that, to the extent possible, an equal number of teacher members are elected each year.
 If an election is held due to a vacancy on the PPC, the individual elected to fill the vacancy shall be elected to the remainder of the unexpired term.
-The initial staggering shall be set up by chance.